 Moreover, insurers are sitting on a treasure-trove of big data, the main ingredient AI requires to be successful.
 The abundance unstructured data can be leveraged through AI to increase customer engagement, create more personalized service and more meaningful marketing messages, sell the right product to customers and target the right customer.

 Status: AI is a powerful form of technology with the potential to transform the insurance industry in a number of ways.
 The insurance industry has only begun its venture into AI, with many traditional insurers' experimenting with new ways to incorporate it into their day-to-day operations in anticipation of further technological development.
-InsurTech startups are also harnessing AI to develop solutions to streamline operations, create better underwriting models and enhance customer service.
+InsurTech startups are also utilizing AI to develop solutions to streamline operations, create better underwriting models and enhance customer service.
 However, while AI provides opportunities for traditional insurers to modernize themselves, implementing AI is not straightforward.
 Traditional insurers could face challenges integrating AI into their existing technology due to issues such as data quality, privacy and infrastructure compatibility.

 The NAIC formed the Innovation and Technology (EX) Task Force to explore the technological developments in the insurance sector.
 The Task Force provides a forum for the discussion of innovation and technology developments in order to educate state insurance regulators on how these developments will affect consumer protection, insurer and producer oversight, and the state insurance regulatory framework.
 The Task Force is also charged to discuss emerging issues related to insurers or licensees leveraging new technologies, such as artificial intelligence.
 In addition, the NAIC Center for Insurance Policy and Research has hosted several AI-focused events and webinars most recently at the 2019 Summer National Meeting.